 eBay president Devin Wenig said, “the eBay logo is known the world over, so changing it was not a decision made lightly.
 The time felt right.”

-The old design has a lot more character, and I’ll be sad to see it replaced with a wordmark that loses much of that flavour, even if it did always seem like an afterthought on the website, squashed up in the corner without room to breath.
-With such a distinctive name and palette I doubt the logo change will have an adverse affect.
-You could say the update is more typically representative of a mature, established organisation, rather than a quirky startup, and that’ll probably please the shareholders.
+The old wordmark had a lot more character.
+It’s a shame to see it replaced with a design that loses that distinction, even if its website placement always seemed like an afterthought, squashed in the corner, no room to breath.
+But as a company with such a unique name and palette I doubt the change will have an adverse affect.
+The update is more typically representative of a mature, established organisation, rather than a quirky startup, and that’ll probably please the shareholders.